The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 6 Recon-ng

 Recon-ng brings a Metasploit-style modular framework to OSINT.
-Investigators load modules from a marketplace, configure API keys, and run automated reconnaissance workflows.
-It handles contact harvesting, domain enumeration, credential exposure checks, and geolocation lookups.
+Investigators load modules from a marketplace, configure API keys, and run automated recon workflows.
+It handles contact harvesting, domain enumeration, credential-exposure checks, and geolocation lookups.
 The modular design means you install only what you need.

 Pros